YongchengYAO/CartiMorph/README.md

 By implementing an image standardization scheme, the proposed framework is capable of processing images of different orientations and sizes.
 This involves reorienting all images to the RAS+ direction, where the first, second, and third dimensions of the image array correspond to the left-right, posterior-anterior, and inferior-superior directions, respectively.

 Use our script ([`imgStandardisation.m`](https://github.com/YongchengYAO/CartiMorph/blob/main/Scripts/CartiMorph/imgStandardisation.m)) to standardise images and segmentation labels before model training and other algorithms.
-Use the processed images in the remaining experiments.
+Use the preprocessed images in the remaining experiments.